2017–18 UConn Huskies women's basketball team: Exhibition

-Netherlands National Team
+Netherlands national team

 The UConn team took a trip to Italy in August, interspersing visits to historical sites with exhibition games against Dutch, Italian and Slovenian basketball teams.
-The first game was against the Netherlands national team on 14 August 2017 in Rome, Italy.
-Collier led the team in points and rebounds with 16 and 11 respectively helping UConn to a 68–52 in over the national team.
+The first game was against the Netherlands national team on August 14, 2017 in Rome, Italy.
+Collier led the team in points and rebounds with 16 and 11, respectively, helping UConn to a 68–52 in over the national team.
 Nurse was not present for that game as she was still playing for the Canadian national team in the FIBA AmeriCup tournament.

 The next day, the two teams faced off again.
 Nurse was present for this game and contributed 18 points, although high-scoring honors went to her teammate Samuelson with 23 points.
 UConn won the game 88–66.

 Italian All-stars

 Three days later, UConn took on a team called the Italian All-Stars in Vicenza, Italy.
 Samuelson repeated her scoring performance with 23 points, while freshman Walker was the leading rebounder with nine.
-Dangerfield had 88 assist with no turnovers.
+Dangerfield had 8 assist with no turnovers.
 Samuelson scored 15 of her points in the first quarter, helping the team to a 17-point lead — the team then continued on to a 103–45 victory.

 Celje

 The final exhibition game was held in Trieste against Celje, a Slovenian women's basketball club.
-UConn held a slim lead at halftime 37 – 36, playing without Collier who had injured her ankle in the prior game.
+UConn held a slim lead at halftime 37–36, playing without Collier who had injured her ankle in the prior game.
 However, in the third quarter the Huskies were outscored 25–10 and ended up losing the game 79–59.
-Samuelson was the high scorer with 17 points but only hit one of her 6 3-point attempts.
+Samuelson was the high scorer with 17 points but only hit one of her six three-point attempts.
 The Huskies hit just 32% of their field-goal attempts.